REPENTANCE

 Today, I am full of emptiness, guilt and remorse.
 There is this hostile underlying feeling of doubt of myself that I am loaded with.
 I feel totally worthless and good for nothing.
 Like a dirty rag.
 I feel like I am about to lose everything, mentally, materially and spiritually.
 I have been on my knees asking for forgiveness for walking away from Jesus, but no relief of the guilt and remorse seems to be coming.
 This feeling is the misery caused by my sin.

-This is not a punishment for my sin.
-It is simply the result of my sin because I left Jesus to commit the sin.
-Because I believe and ask Christ for everything in my life, I usually have peace, but I made a decision to walk away Christ.
+because I left Jesus to commit the sin.
+Because I believe and ask Christ for everything in my life, I usually have peace, but I made a decision to walk away from Christ.
 I deceived myself.
 Like always, the deception never shows it's face until the deed is done.
-Like always, I was wanting some carnal pleasure and when the temptation presented itself, I grabbed it over the calm and peace I was enjoying.
-It was all me.
+Like always, I was wanting some earthly pleasure and when the temptation presented itself, I grabbed it.
+When I grabbed it the calm and peace I was enjoying left me because I walked away from Jesus just before I grabbed it.

-I cannot blame the deceiver, because the deceiver only presented the deception to me.
-I chose the deception and will receive the consequence of my choice.
+leave Jesus behind and take the deception and will receive the consequence of my choice.
 Whenever I sin, I can never blame the deceiver.
 I made the choice and it was a wrong choice.
 The deed is done and now the consequences are mine alone.

-I was in a good place with Christ before my sin.
-Now the sin has moved me away from Him.
+before Him.
+Now I have moved away from Him.
 My eye is still on Him but my vision is blurred and my feel of his presence is numbed.
-He is still there waiting for me to come back.
-I have to wait for Him to remove the numbness and clear my vision so I can see Him like before the sin.
+He is still there waiting for me to repent for not believing and trusting in Him as my Lord.
+I have to wait for Him to remove the numbness and clear my vision so I can see Him like before I left Him behind for the sin.

-Just the other day, right before the sin, I was questioning myself about my belief.
-I don't doubt God saving me, I doubt me being good enough.
-Sometimes I think I am deceived into believing I believe.
+doubting my belief being real.
+I was thinking I may be deceived into believing I believe.
 My doubt is in myself, not in Christ.
 This sin has showed me that I have a very strong belief because I feel the separation from Christ so strongly.
 My sin has taught me one thing.
 I do believe and once in a while I will have doubt whether I really believe or not.
 The doubt is never in Christ.
 Its always doubting myself.
 That is a sign for me that a deception is on the way.
-Each time I grab the deception the result is worse.
-There is more guilt and remorse.
-This is teaching me to pray when the doubt starts and get closer to Christ.
-But I do not act accordingly at times.
+Each time I leave Christ behind to grab a deception, the pain will be worse.
+There will be more distance from Him for a longer period of time each time.
+This is teaching me to pray when the doubt starts and get closer to Him.
+But I do not act accordingly at all times.
+I am a sinner and will sin.
+I am saved not for repenting of my sins, but for repenting for being lost.
+I am lost because of not believing that Jesus is the Lord.
+When I believe Christ is my Lord, I am a believer and my sins are all washed away.

 HOME